 Spider mites are a group of common pests that feed on the chlorophyll found in clematis leaves.
 Symptoms of spider mite infestations include white webbing and brown or yellow spots on the foliage or stems.
 Although there are several species, the symptoms are the same.

-Get rid of spider mites using horticultural oils, insecticidal soap, or biological control measures such as predatory mites.
+Avoid spider mites using horticultural oils, insecticidal soap, or biological control measures such as predatory mites.
 Most spider mite infestations won’t cause severe harm to clematis vines as long as the insects are kept in check.

 Whiteflies are closely related to aphids and also suck sap from plants.
-These tiny white flying insects can appear in large clouds whenever an infested plant is disturbed.
+These tiny white-flying insects can appear in large clouds whenever an infested plant is disturbed.
 Like scale insects, whiteflies also produce sticky honeydew that can develop into sooty black mold.

 You can dislodge whiteflies using quick bursts of water from a hose.
 If the infestation is more serious, introduce biological control measures or use horticultural oils and insecticidal soap.